FishShaw/weather-simulation_c-programming/README.md

 ## 🎓 About the Developer

-This project represents the culmination of my Master's studies in Geo-Information Science at Wageningen University, focusing on innovative applications of geospatial technology for climate research and public understanding.
+This Phase 2 project represents the visualization and interaction component of my Master's studies in Geo-Information Science at Wageningen University.
+Combined with Phase 1's data processing foundation, it demonstrates a complete end-to-end solution for innovative geospatial technology applications in climate research and public understanding.

 ---